Jazzmoon/SawThat/README.md

 ### Database

-The database I am interested in using will be a GraphDB such as [Neo4J][Neo4J] and its querying language called Cypher.
+The database I am interested in using will be a GraphDB known as [Neo4J][Neo4J] and its querying language called Cypher.
 Graph databases solve the issue of `PRIMARY` and `FOREIGN` key relations that SQL databases so commonly cause.
 Since the nodes all store their links, we don't have to worry about it.

 The database design will require a lot of care and initial planning before we mindlessly go into coding it, but the general idea will be like so: